My blog posts likely contain affiliate links, including for the Amazon Associates program.

 I’m visiting Alaska in April/May/June/July/August, where can I see the northern lights?

 The answer, dear reader, is nowhere.
 I probably should have led with this, but winter is the only season you can see the Northern Lights in Alaska.
 Because of axial tilt and other great astronomical facts, the sky is too light to see the aurora during Alaska’s summer months.
-That means if you have ‘see the northern lights’ on your Alaska Bucket List, you must visit between October and March.
+That means if you have “see the Northern Lights” on your Alaska Bucket List, you must visit between October and March.
+Here’s a whole guide I wrote about planning a trip to see the northern lights in Alaska.

 Top Places to See the Northern Lights in Alaska